Photo credit: Vivek Shraya

 Meera Sethi

-Meera Sethi is a contemporary visual artist with a interdisciplinary, intuitive, and research-based practice that moves across painting, drawing, fibre, illustration, performance, and social practice.
+Meera Sethi is a visual artist with a interdisciplinary, intuitive, and research-based practice that moves across painting, drawing, fibre, illustration, performance, and social practice.

 Her work sits at the intersection of the subjugated body and histories of cloth with a particular focus on South Asia and it’s diasporas.
 She is interested in the making, wearing, and disposing of cloth; clothing as a form of self-expression and resistance; and the ways textile is constituted over vast geographies.